harperreed/harper.blog/content/post/2004-06-18-work_is_insane.md

 ---
-date: 2004-06-18T19:50:11Z
+date: 2004-06-18 19:50:11+00:00
-excerpt: "seriously. everything is breaking. but I feel we are successfully fixing it. umm.. \nlinuXKilla: roxor= rock\nlinuXKilla: suxor = suck\nlinuXKilla: fuxor=fuck\ntellerific
+excerpt: "seriously. everything is breaking. but I feel we are successfully fixing\
+  \ it. umm.. \nlinuXKilla: roxor= rock\nlinuXKilla: suxor = suck\nlinuXKilla: fuxor=fuck\n\
-  x: hahah dorxor?\n\nmy life rules. apparently the shins are tonight. it should be fun.
+  tellerific x: hahah dorxor?\n\nmy life rules. apparently the shins are tonight.\
+  \ it should be fun.
 I like them. but currently - cradle of filth is ..."
+summary: life is a mess but we're fixing it. excited for the shins tonight, but cradle of filth is on blast. missed a bunch of calls, might be tahmour from a payphone. classic!
-tags: ["phone","rock","linux"]
+tags:
+- phone
+- linuXKilla
+- everything is breaking
+- music
+- cradle of filth
+- the shins
+- linux
+- rock
 title: work is insane
 wordpress_id: 888
 wordpress_url: http://new.nata2.org/?p=888